BRAND NEW SUPPORT LUMBAR ROLL CUSHION AND SUPPORT

 - The "Lower Back Curve" is called the lumbar spine and curves inward and, like the cervical spine, has a lordotic or backward "C-shape".

-When the curves of the spine move out of line in different ways and are lacking their usual curve, it may lead to pain, deformity and neurologic dysfunction.
-Some abnormal curves are asymptomatic while other require treatment.
+When the curves of the spine move out of line in different ways and lack their usual turn, it may lead to pain, deformity and neurologic dysfunction.
+Some abnormal curves are asymptomatic, while others require treatment.

-Scoliosis is an abnormal curve of the spine where vertebrae are located laterally from the midline forming an "S-shape" when looking at someone from the back.
+Scoliosis is an abnormal spine curve where vertebrae are located laterally from the midline forming an "S-shape" when looking at someone from the back.

-Prolonged sitting can cause the lordotic curve of the lower back to decrease abnormally and can cause further complications.
+Prolonged sitting can cause the lordotic curve of the lower back to decrease abnormally and cause further complications.
 The Lumbar Roll Support Cushion provides support and helps to maintain the natural curvature of the lower back.

 2- What are the symptoms and signs of lumbar lordosis?

 Symptoms and signs of lumbar lordosis (lordotic spine) are not limited to but may include...

-- The appearance of being "swayback" or abnormal posture with arched lower spine
+- The appearance of being "swayback" or abnormal posture with an arched lower spine

 - Buttocks appearing more pronounced